/ seo-glossary / What Is Engagement Rate? SEO Glossary

 Best Practices

 Set the right engagement threshold.
 The default 10 seconds works for most sites, but consider your content.
 If your average article takes 3 minutes to read, a 10-second threshold might be too low to represent genuine engagement.
-You can increase it to 30 or 60 seconds in GA4 admin settings.
+You can raise the value in the web data stream under Configure tag settings, where GA4 lets you choose the number of seconds it takes for a session to count as engaged.

 Benchmark by page type and source.
 Engagement rate varies widely.
 Your homepage might have 80% engagement while a specific landing page has 45%.
 Organic traffic might engage at 70% while paid social is at 35%.
 Establish baselines for each segment before trying to improve.